AWS Credentials from AWS Config or Crendential file

 You may configure the following settings here:

-You may uncheck this for accounts that are not allowed to list CloudFront distributions to avoid failed tasks and warnings in the log.
+list CloudFront distributions, you can uncheck this option to avoid failed tasks and warnings in the log.

-External Buckets - you may edit external buckets associated with the account.
-Each bucket must be specified on a new line.
+External Buckets - You can edit the external buckets associated with the account.
+Each bucket should be listed on a new line.

 |